Symbiosis-Quantum-Club/Quantum-Computing-and-QML-a-Comprehensive-Roadmap/README.md

 ## Overview

-This repository contains a structured roadmap of **Quantum Porgramming and Quantum Machine Learning**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
+This repository contains a structured roadmap of **Quantum Programming and Quantum Machine Learning**, designed to guide learners from fundamental concepts to advanced quantum computing techniques.
 Each project focuses on a key aspect of Qiskit’s SDK, enabling us to; Build a solid foundation in quantum circuits and algorithms and; Develop device-level understanding using transpilation, mitigation, and pulse control.

 ---
 ## What is Qiskit?